bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-02-newsletter.md

   channel partner will need to force close the channel to protect its funds.
 This merged PR's automatic rejection before that expiry ensures the channel stays open.
-The spender can always try to send the payment again.
+The spender can always try to send the payment again. {% assign timestamp="1:05:58" %}

 <!-- The commit below appears to be a direct push to LND's master branch -->
 - [LND 609cc8b][] adds a [security policy][lnd secpol], including
-  instructions for reporting vulnerabilities.
+  instructions for reporting vulnerabilities. {% assign timestamp="1:08:42" %}

 - [Rust Bitcoin #957][] adds an API for signing [PSBTs][topic psbt].
-  It does not support signing [taproot][topic taproot] spends yet.
+  It does not support signing [taproot][topic taproot] spends yet. {% assign timestamp="1:09:15" %}

-- [BDK #779][] adds support for [low-r grinding][topic low-r grinding] of ECDSA signatures, which allows reducing the size for about half of all signatures by one byte.
+- [BDK #779][] adds support for [low-r grinding][topic low-r grinding] of ECDSA signatures, which allows reducing the size for about half of all signatures by one byte. {% assign timestamp="1:10:08" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="23927,25957,5646,6517,7001,6831,957,779,1036,845,1378,23578,22558" %}